FAQS

 • Where can I purchase carbon credits?

-You may purchase carbon credits through any carbon credit provider (so called service provider) or directly from a carbon offset project developer.
-Carbon offset providers are companies that create portfolios of carbon offset projects and provide resources such as carbon emission calculators.
-ICROA Accredited organisations deliver high-quality carbon credits.
-The ICROA Accreditation Label certifies that the company is compliant with the ICROA Code through an annual cycle of third-party audits.
+You may purchase carbon credits through any ICROA Approved organisation as listed on the ICROA website or directly from a carbon offset project developer.
+ICROA approved organisations can provide you with the necessary guidance to select high quality credits and create portfolios of carbon projects that meet your criteria as well as provide resources such as carbon emission calculators.
+The ICROA Approved Label certifies that the company is compliant with the ICROA Code through an annual cycle of third-party audits.

 • Where does money from the sale of carbon credits go?